-13.5.1 Management Strategy
+13.6.1 Management Strategy

 The Council has adopted a variety of arrangements for management of property and building assets which is generally based on the property type and use.
-The current management situation for each building/property is outlined in Table 13-12.
 The general approaches adopted are as follows:

 Heritage Buildings - Council provides overall support and administration and in some cases day to day management is via local community/historical groups.
 Council provides a budget for maintenance and renewal works.
 Some uses may be regulated by a lease agreement.